eionblanc/quantum-docs/articles/optimization-concepts-cost-functions.md

 $$ \mathrm{cost}' = \left(\sum_i w_ix_i\right)^2 = \sum_{ij} w_iw_jx_ix_j\text{ .} $$

-When multiplied out, this cost function has more terms than the previous one, but it happens to be in the (polynomial) form supported by our optimizers (namely, an Ising cost function).
+When multiplied out, this cost function has more terms than the previous one, but together these forms represent the polynomial forms supported by our optimizers (namely, cost functions as sums of monomial terms and squared linear combinations).

 ### Ising cost function